On behalf of the Executive of the Calgary Bar Association, Happy New Year and best wishes to you and your families for 2016.

 On the social front, scheduled events for this year are as follows:

-- Annual General Meeting/Fall Bash – Thursday November 3, 2016 at the National on 8th.
+- Annual General Meeting/Fall Bash – TBA at the National on 8th.

 I encourage those interested in curling to respond with a registration form quickly.
 Past years have proven that this event is immensely popular and fills up quickly.
 Past years have also demonstrated, no curling experience is necessary and team costumes are highly encouraged.